rails/rails/guides/source/association_basics.md

 * `:destroy`, when the object is destroyed, `destroy` will be called on its associated objects.
-* `:delete`, when the object is destroyed, all its associated objects will be deleted directly from the database without calling their `destroy` method.
+* `:delete_all`, when the object is destroyed, all its associated objects will be deleted directly from the database without calling their `destroy` method.
+* `:nullify`, causes the foreign key to be set to `NULL`.
+Callbacks are not executed.
+* `:restrict_with_exception`, causes an exception to be raised if there is an associated record
+* `:restrict_with_error`, causes an error to be added to the owner if there is an associated object

 WARNING: You should not specify this option on a `belongs_to` association that is connected with a `has_many` association on the other class.
 Doing so can lead to orphaned records in your database.